Bulla Felix: Capture

 After two years, Bulla Felix was finally captured through a dishonorable betrayal rather than direct confrontation.
 A military tribune was given command of a substantial force of cavalry and ordered by the outraged emperor to bring Bulla Felix back alive or to face punishment in extremis himself.
-With the help of informants, the tribune was able to catch Bulla while he was sleeping in a sea cave he used as a hideout in Liguria.
+The tribune learned that Bulla was having an affair with a married woman, and had the wronged husband put pressure on his wife, promising immunity from prosecution in exchange for information.
+With the help of these informants, the tribune was able to catch Bulla while he was sleeping in a sea cave he used as a hideout.

 Bulla was brought before the praetorian prefect Papinianus, who demanded to know why he was a bandit.
 "Well, why are you a prefect?"
 Bulla responded, implying that Papinianus himself was no more than a bandit.
 The encounter is a variation on a narrative theme found in other interrogations of a social renegade by an authority figure.
 Alexander the Great is supposed to have asked a captured pirate what drove him to harass the sea; the man replied, "The same thing that prompts you to harass the world.
 I do it with a little boat and am called a bandit; you do it with a big fleet, and are called emperor."
 A similar story was told of the runaway slave Clemens, who was impersonating Agrippa Postumus and leading a band of rebels when he was captured and brought before Tiberius: the emperor asked how he had made himself into Agrippa, and the impostor is reported to have said, "The same way you become Caesar".

 A public announcement was made that Bulla Felix had been condemned to death in the arena by wild beasts (damnatio ad bestias).
 Without their charismatic leader, his robber band simply broke up.